 At St Paul's Academy the school day consists of five 55 minute lessons.
 Changeover time between lessons is built into the timetable to ensure that students arrive to lessons on time to enable teaching and learning to start promptly.
 Time is also allocated during the day for students to top up their water bottles; good hydration is key to effective learning.
 At lunch time students enjoy a 50 minute break, again, with food being available in the restaurant and from the Food Pod.
 Seating areas outside are available for students with a packed lunch.
 After the final lesson of the day, students return to their form room for a short afternoon Form Time.
 This Form Time provides the opportunity for the successes of the day to be celebrated to ensure a positive end to the day.
 After school, students regularly remain on the campus either working under the supervision of teaching or support staff or taking part in organised activities.

 Advantages of the Academy day

-The Academy day is designed to:
+The Academy day is organised in such a way as to:

 Timings of the school day